Nightfall in Middle-Earth

-Nightfall in Middle-Earth is the sixth studio album by German power metal band Blind Guardian.
+Nightfall in Middle-Earth is the sixth studio album by the German power metal band Blind Guardian.
 It was released on 28 April 1998 through Virgin Records.
-It is a concept album based upon J. R. R. Tolkien's The Silmarillion, a book of tales from the First Age of Middle-earth, recounting The War of the Jewels.
+It is a concept album based on J. R. R. Tolkien's The Silmarillion, a book of tales from the First Age of Middle-earth, recounting the troubled history of Beleriand as the Elves battle with the Dark Lord Morgoth.
 The album contains not only songs but also spoken parts narrating parts of the story.
-The cover depicts Lúthien dancing in front of Morgoth.
+The cover depicts a scene from The Silmarillion, the elf Lúthien dancing in front of the Dark Lord Morgoth.

 Nightfall in Middle-Earth is widely regarded as one of Blind Guardian's best-known and best-received albums in their discography.
 It is also the first album with Oliver Holzwarth as guest musician, playing bass guitar instead of Hansi Kürsch.

 It was the first album by Blind Guardian to be released in the United States.
-The sales encouraged Century Media to release their entire back catalog in the US in 2007, at which point it was remastered and re-released, with an added bonus track.
+The sales encouraged Century Media to release their entire back catalog in the US in 2007, at which point it was remastered and re-released, with a bonus track.

 Musical style

-The album has been described as "grandiose" and influenced by progressive rock, and has been compared to Queen's operatic approach with "dense choir-like vocal harmonies set against swirling multi-part guitar lines."
+The album has been described as "grandiose" and influenced by progressive rock.
+It has been compared to Queen's operatic approach with "dense choir-like vocal harmonies set against swirling multi-part guitar lines."
 Music critics have noted the fast, melodic guitar-work and the use of folk instruments, flutes, violins, and other instruments.
 The album's songs are varied, with "quick-paced numbers", ballads, and operatic pieces.
 Metal Hammer described it as "a banquet of medieval/folk, speed/power metal, and Queen-esque vocal twists, complete with interludes to illustrate the plot."

-Critical reception

-The album has drawn universally positive critical acclaim since its release.